grychi/ColorPot/README.md

 - automatic updates
 - save user data (options, colors from previous session)
 - show on tray
+- eyedropper to get color of anything
+- screenshot (also to get colors/palatte)

 Possible/Experimental Features:
 - additional add-ons